To effectively promote and market your boudoir business you must first know two things:

 Ideally, you want people to be able to sign up to your email list in several places on your site.
-Having a pop-up form on your home page is good, but you can also have an embedded form in each article or post you write and also at the bottom of every page.
+Having a pop-up form on your home page is good, but you can also have an embedded form in your sidebar or at the bottom of every page in your footer.

-Advertising an upcoming special or promotion in your header, where normally nothing exists, will catch people’s attention because it’s not part of the regular design of your website to begin with.
-It will stand out and draw eyeballs.
+Advertising an upcoming special or promotion in a banner (where normally nothing exists) will catch people’s attention because it’s not part of the regular design of your website to begin with.
+It will stand out and attract eyeballs.

 Social Media Icons

-Whatever social media platforms you’re using, (Facebook, Instagram, Pinterest, Twitter) you want their button icons to be displayed in a prominent place on your site.
+Whatever social media you’re using, (Facebook, Instagram, Pinterest, Twitter/X) you want their button icons to be displayed in a prominent place on your site.
 Make it easy for people to click on them.